JGCRI/gcam-doc/fusion.md

 };
 ```

-You will notice that I have also included the XML parsing hooks that GCAM uses to initialize it's components such as `XMLParse` and `toInputXML`.
-Providing these hooks will be necessary however you can use which ever means to set up your component as is appropriate for you.
+You will notice that we have also included the XML parsing hooks that GCAM uses
+to initialize it's components such as `XMLParse` and `toInputXML`.
+These hooks
+always have to be provided; however, you can use whichever means to set up your
+component as is appropriate for you.

-The source will then look like the following shell:
+The source will then look like the following skeleton:

 ```cpp
 #include "util/base/include/definitions.h"